nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a meeting : `addMeeting`

 Adds a new meeting to MyInsuRec.
-DATE should be in DDMMYYYY format and TIME should be in 24-hour format.
+DATE should be in DD-MM-YYYY format and TIME should be in 24-hour format.

-Format: `addMeeting i/INDEX d/DATE t/TIME dn/DESCRIPTION`
+Format: `addMeeting n/NAME d/DATE t/TIME dn/DESCRIPTION`

 * Adds a meeting.
-* A meeting contains INDEX, DATE, TIME and DESCRIPTION.
-* Adds the client at the specific `INDEX` to the meeting.
+* A meeting contains the `NAME` of the client whom you are meeting with, the `DATE` and `TIME` for the meeting, and the `DESCRIPTION` of the meeting.
-* The index refers to the index number shown in the displayed clients' list.

 Examples:
-* `addMeeting i/1 d/28092022 t/1400 dn/Team meeting`
+* `addMeeting n/Alex Yeoh d/28092022 t/1400 dn/Team meeting`
-* `addMeeting i/1 t/1400 d/28092022 dn/Follow up meeting`

 ### Listing meetings: `listMeeting`